inhandnet/InGateway-firmware-EN/IG501-Quick-Start-Manual.md

 <a id="update-the-software"> </a>

 ## 2. Update the Software
 To obtain the latest software version of IG501 and updated functions, contact the customer service center.
-To update the IG501 software version, do as follows:
+To update the IG501 software version, do as follows.

+<a id="update-the-firmware-software"> </a>

-- Update the IG501 firmware.
+### 2.1 Update the IG501 firmware.

   Choose System > Firmware Upgrade.
 Select a firmware file and click Start Upgrading.
 After the update is completed, you are prompted to restart the system to Apply the new firmware.

   ![](images/2020-01-21-14-20-39.png)

+<a id="update-the-sdk-software"> </a>

-- Upgrade the Python SDK of IG501.
+### 2.2 Upgrade the Python SDK of IG501.

   Choose Edge Computing > Python Edge Computing.
 Select Python Engine, select an Python SDK file, and click Upgrade; when the upgrade confirmation window pops up, click Confirm.
 Then the IG501 automatically performs the upgrade.